MarkBrezina/Ctrl-Alt-DefeatTheMarket/risk/readme.md

 Alongside this, I also adjust my quoting behaviour once inventory starts moving too close to my limits.
 For example, I do not want to find myself holding **60 lots of Emeralds** if a sudden price drop occurs.
 Because of that, I start becoming more defensive once my inventory reaches **20 lots**, gradually encouraging the strategy to reduce exposure before risk becomes too large.

 Emeralds is the stable asset in this case, but hopefully the general idea still comes across clearly.

+# Drawdown?

+You will hear a lot of chatter in the Discord server about **drawdown**, **maximum drawdown**, and the trade-off between **drawdown** and **PnL**.

+It is worth remembering that, for the competition, you are mostly judged on your **final PnL**.
+That means a one-hit-wonder trade can still be a viable strategy.

+In the real world, though, algorithmic trading strategies are usually judged on a combination of factors, not just final profit.

+## Two simple ideas

+### 1. Profitability is not the whole story

+If your strategy is generally profitable and does not lose much along the way, it will tend to have a higher **Sharpe ratio**.

+$$
+\text{Sharpe} = \frac{\text{excess returns}}{\text{standard deviation of returns over the time horizon}}
+$$

+The rough intuition is:

+- higher returns are good,
+- lower volatility in those returns is also good.

+So if two strategies generate the same excess return, but one gets there with lower volatility and smaller drawdowns, that strategy will usually have the better Sharpe ratio.

+That is why many people in the Discord server do not only compare returns — they also compare drawdowns and consistency.

+### 2. IMC is still mostly about final PnL

+Even though drawdown and consistency are useful ways to think about strategy quality, the competition score is still mainly driven by **final PnL**.

+So yes, from a competition perspective, a strategy that looks ugly along the way can still win if it ends with the highest profit.

+That is the tension people are usually talking about:

+- **competition mindset** -> maximise final PnL
+- **real-world mindset** -> care about PnL, drawdown, and consistency together

+So while the Discord may spend a lot of time discussing drawdown, it is important to remember that the final scoreboard still cares most about one thing:

+**PnL.**